Oberon00/Oberon00.github.io/_posts/2015-01-17-erase-delete.md

 of the above example will use RAII, as we have assumed that its destructor frees any associated fonts, windows, and other handles it used.

-In fact, the deterministic destructors of C++ ([in contrast to garbage collected languages][oldnew-gc] where you can never know when or if finalizers are run) that make this idiom possible are one of the language's key features, some call it even [the best one][andrzej-dtor].
+The deterministic destructors of C++ ([in contrast to garbage collected languages][oldnew-gc] where you can never know when or if finalizers are run) that make this idiom possible are one of the language's key features, some call it even [the best one][andrzej-dtor].
 Often, you will see modern C++ code having